 Ocean Conservancy has mobilized millions of people around the world to remove trash from our ocean and waterways.
 But removal is just one part of the solution.
-We must also prevent trash from reaching our waterways and the ocean, which is why in 2012 Ocean Conservancy launched the Trash Free Seas Alliance®.
-The Alliance unites industry, science and conservation leaders who share a common goal for a healthy ocean free of trash.
-The Alliance provides a constructive forum focused on identifying opportunities for cross-sector solutions that drive action and foster innovation.
+We must also prevent trash from reaching our waterways and the ocean in the first place, which is why in 2012 Ocean Conservancy launched the Trash Free Seas Alliance® (TFSA).
+TFSA unites industry, science and conservation leaders who share a common goal for a healthy ocean free of trash, and plastic pollution.

 The Trash Free Seas Alliance® is the oldest forum of its kind focused on innovative and pragmatic solutions to rid the ocean of plastic pollution and other forms of marine debris.
 Through the Trash Free Seas Alliance®, corporate members have collectively committed millions of dollars for research on ways to improve waste collection and recycling in parts of the world most impacted by ocean plastic pollution.
 Conservation members provide insights via research, policy recommendations and collaboration across individual initiatives.
 Many of the members also support Circulate Capital and The Circulate Initiative, the investment management firms created in partnership with Ocean Conservancy and Closed Loop Partners dedicated to financing companies, projects and infrastructure to prevent ocean plastic pollution.

 TFSA members have also pledged to eliminate or replace up to half a million tons of virgin plastic from products and packaging each year.
 See current TFSA members.

 The goal: real-world collaboration to stop the flow of plastics into the ocean.

 Join Ocean Conservancy and become a Trash Free Seas Alliance Member.